 - Reassures potential buyers that the driveway or the garden doesn’t need money spent on it

 - Helps to improve the look, feel, and desirability of the street

 The approach to your house is crucial when creating kerb appeal.
 Remember, when a potential buyer (or tenant) is viewing, they’ll be looking out for the property as soon as they turn into the street.

-If the front garden is enclosed, Hedges, fences and gates need to be neat and well maintained.
+If the front garden is enclosed, hedges, fences, and gates need to be neat and well maintained.
 These give a feeling of security and privacy, which most people, especially those with pets or children say is important.
 Could you create an enclosed area so that dogs and kiddies cannot run into the street?
 A neat, secure front garden is likely to enhance the value of your home.

 Is there room for off-street parking?
 A neat driveway says a lot about the people living in the house.
 A scruffy patch of compacted mud says even more!

 I’m sure you will have been advised to de-clutter the inside of your house to increase the value of your home, but what about the outside?
 Get rid of all those bits and pieces you’ve not used in eons.
 Remove and replace any dead plants, trim overhanging trees, sweep the path.
 It will make a huge difference to kerb appeal.

 Remember that a potential buyer may be able to see past things like weeds but probably won’t fancy taking on a lot of work immediately after a house move.
 Neatly edged beds and borders that are completely free of vegetation are far more appealing than an ailing jungle.

 Manor Landscapes offer a range of services to help improve the kerb appeal of your front garden.
 From a full garden makeover to a maintenance visit, we’re here to help.